-Armies of fans clashing online on a daily level, trying to bring victory to this question to their heroes.
+Armies of fans clash online on a daily level, trying to bring victory to this question to their heroes.

-In the reality, the answer is more than simple — which is better to you?
+In reality, the answer is more than simple — which is better to you?

 Since these two spectacular fragrances have been compared a lot, people are in constant confusion about which one is better and what is the main difference between Bleu de Chanel and Dior Sauvage.

 What I want to emphasize is that Bleu De Chanel EDT and Dior Sauvage EDT are not similar.
-They do have a few identical notes in the terms of the scent, but they cannot be compared.
+They do have a few identical notes, but they cannot be compared in terms of scent.

-In terms of originally, I would say that Bleu de Chanel has the advantage — it’s bigger timeless classic and less marketing oriented fragrance, which means in 15, 20 years from now, Bleu de Chanel will probably sell better than Dior Sauvage.
+In terms of originally, I would say that Bleu de Chanel has the advantage — it’s a bigger timeless classic and less marketing-oriented fragrance, which means in 15, or 20 years from now, Bleu de Chanel will probably sell better than Dior Sauvage.